jaredtking/heartbeat/README.md

 Rules define the criteria for which an alert will be generated.

 Each rule consists of:
-- schedule
+- type
 - condition
 - alert

-### Schedules
+- schedule

-There are 3 types of schedules: trigger, periodic, and deadline.
+There are 2 types of rules: trigger and schedule.

 #### Trigger

 Trigger rules checks if an alert should be generated every time one of the included metrics has been updated.
 For example, a trigger can generate an alert once a value reaches a threshold.
 An even simpler example would be to generate an alert once an alarm generates a pulse.

-#### Periodic
+#### Schedule

-Periodic rules check for alert conditions on a regular interval. i.e. every hour

-#### Deadline (TODO better name)

-Deadline rules checks for an alert condition at a specified time.
+Schedule rules check for alert conditions according to a [later](http://bunkat.github.io/later) schedule.
+Possibilities include checking for a condition every hour, once a week, or on a particular date.
+A valid later schedule must be supplied to

 ### Condition